morgankenyon/GiraffeWebAppTemplate/README.md

-# GiraffeWebAppTemplate
+# Giraffe WebApp Template

 An opinionated full stack .NET template for the Giraffe F# framework.

 ## Guiding Princples

+_In rough order of priority_

 * Choose boring tech
   * UI is driven by HTML (via Giraffe.ViewEngine)
   * Limited Javascript
 * Lean into functional paradigms
-  * Limit use of denpendency injection
+  * Limit use of dependency injection
   * Limit use of classes/OO principles
 * An onion-y architecture
   * IO happens at Handler levels
   * Keep business logic pure
 * Stay close to the .NET ecosystem
   * Mimic how things are already done in C#/ASP.NET Core
-  * If you're confused about something, ideally searching for the way C# does it would get you halfway there.
+  * If you're confused about something, ideally searching for the way C# does it would help you out.

-Principles are roughly in order of importance.

 ## Technology Choices